kercre123/victor/README.md

     brew install cmake

-The robotics simulation environment we use is [Webots](https://www.cyberbotics.com/overview).
-We are currently using version 8.2.1
+The robotics simulation environment we use is Webots.
+We are currently using [version 8.2.1](https://www.cyberbotics.com/archive/mac/).

 Move the OpenCV libraries inside of Webots out of the way: